eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 # Optimal_Generation_Photonic_Graphs_Public
 This package is a graph state simulator for preparing photonic graph states from quantum emitters, with minimal resources.
-It contains optimizers for reducing the emitter-emitter CNOT gate count during the generation.
+It contains optimizers for reducing the emitter-emitter CNOT gate count of the Clifford circuit.
 The generation is simulated via the stabilizer tableau.
 This library includes extra functionalities such as:
 * recognizing circle graphs,